Hyacinth-beans, immature seeds, cooked, boiled, drained, with salt

 Compare Hyacinth-beans, immature seeds, cooked, boiled, drained, with salt

-See how Hyacinth-beans, immature seeds, cooked, boiled, drained, with salt compares to other foods:
+See how Hyacinth-beans, immature seeds, cooked, boiled, drained, with salt compares to other foods in terms of nutrition:

-- Hyacinth-beans, immature seeds, cooked, boiled, drained, with salt vs Soybeans, mature seeds, sprouted, cooked, stir-fried, with salt
+- Hyacinth-beans, immature seeds, cooked, boiled, drained, with salt vs Potatoes, hash brown, refrigerated, prepared, pan-fried in canola oil

-- Hyacinth-beans, immature seeds, cooked, boiled, drained, with salt vs Potatoes, mashed, dehydrated, prepared from flakes without milk, whole milk and margarine added
+- Hyacinth-beans, immature seeds, cooked, boiled, drained, with salt vs Tomato and vegetable juice, low sodium

-- Hyacinth-beans, immature seeds, cooked, boiled, drained, with salt vs Peppers, sweet, red, freeze-dried
+- Hyacinth-beans, immature seeds, cooked, boiled, drained, with salt vs Hearts of palm, raw

 More in Vegetables and Vegetable Products